-Moving to another country, or even just to another region within a country, means that you will be faced with other norms, values, customs and habits.
+Moving to another country, or even just to another region within a country, means that you will be faced with other norms, values, customs, and habits.
 Various scientists, like Fons Trompenaars and Geert Hofstede (coincidentally both Dutch) have done much research on cultural differences.
 Describing the Dutch culture would go way too far in this blog.
-But there are a few things that most people from abroad (regardless of their own cultural background) find typical for Dutch people.
+But there are a few things that most people from abroad (regardless of their own cultural background) find “typical Dutch”.
 I will give some examples below.

-If you have just moved to your new house, most people from abroad would expect that the neighbours would come to you to shake hands and become acquianted.
-In the Netherlands, this works differently.
-It is customary to go to your neighbours, or to invite them for a house warming party in order to get acquianted and to get ‘friends’ in the direct neighbourhood.
+If you have just moved into your accommodation, most people from abroad would expect that the neighbours will take the initiative to introduce themselves.
+In the Netherlands this works differently.
+It is customary that the “newcomer” approaches the neighbours, or even invites them over to get to know each other.
+Some Dutch people consider it as “rude” if you do not take the first step.
 If you don’t do anything, most of the times your new neighbours will neither.
-Your contact will remain limited by just saying hello.
+With the result that your contact will remain limited by just saying hello.

-Dutch people are famous for their directness, which is often explained as rudeness.
+Dutch people are famous for their directness, which can sometimes even be experienced as rude.
 We Dutchies just say that we are clear in our communication, and that we don’t want to raise issues/uncertainties if this is not necessary.
-So if we say “this is not possible”, for example somebody from the UK might say “we should have a meeting about your proposal”.
+For example, if we say “this is not possible”, a person from the UK might say “we should have a meeting about your proposal”.
 I can imagine that this approach may feel unpleasant, but please know that most Dutch people think that they are helping you by being clear.

 There are undoubtedly more Dutch habits that you may think are strange.
-If you want to share your thoughts, please feel free to send me a reaction!
+Please share your thoughts on what is considered typical Dutch!!